matfrei/cheatsheets/git.md

 git revert --no-commit <commitid>

 ## Update a forked repo with changes upstream
+**Note:** On github, there is also a button which simply does that, completely without shell commands
 ```
 git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git
 git fetch upstream